alexgunkel/logbook/documentation/LoggerApi.md

     <domain>/api/v1/logbooks/<LogBook_id>/logs

 That is the same path as where the web frontend will request the logs.
+You can change this path by setting the ``API_ROOT_PATH``-variable:

+    export API_ROOT_PATH=/alternative/root/path

 ## Body
 Logs have to be sent as JSON-objects that contain: